 In Genesis 39:1-5, Potiphar, an Egyptian, initially treated Joseph well, and the LORD blessed the Egyptian's house on account of Joseph; thus the LORD'S blessing was upon all that he owned, in the house and in the field (verse 5).
 However, when Egypt enslaved Israel, God brought upon them devastating and grievous plagues and the destruction of their army (Exodus 6-14).

-8) God may judge by giving what is insisted upon, even if it is contrary to His will or Law.
+8) God may judge by giving what is insisted upon, even if it is contrary to His will.

 The Israelites in the wilderness grumbled because of the manna that God had given them, desiring meat.
 He therefore declared that He would give them meat [quail (Numbers 11:31-32)] until it comes out of your nostrils and becomes loathsome to you because you have rejected the LORD (Numbers 11:4-6,18-20.
 Also 1 Samuel 8:5-22; Romans 1:28-32; Luke15:11-17).

 9) God may judge Israel directly, without intermediaries.